 Despite the popularity of streaming apps, the reality is that those who created the music see very little of the money.

 Good news!
 That door you slam every morning probably wants to kill you … if a new theory is to be believed.

-In Extremist Movie Debate, Ethan and Joe’s true feelings about the movie do not matter.
-They flip a coin to decide who loves the movie and who hates it.
+In Extremist Movie Debate, a coin flip decides who loves it and who hates it.
 They then debate it on the fly.
 This episode?
-Wonder Woman.
+Darkest Hour

 Joseph Edwin Haeger reviews Where Night Stops by Douglas Light.
 (Rare Bird Books)

 Paris Portingale saves you a bunch of time by summarizing what he heard his friends say about the important bits in Fire and Fury.
 You’re welcome.

 So, Tom Brady lost the Super Bowl.
 Luckily, the internet has figured out why: He’s actually Melania Trump.
 Huge, if true.

 In an age where we overanalyze art (and those who created it) to death, poetry is a singular force.
 It is what it is and forever has value because of it.